 As mentioned, you may have to spend on floor preparation which means stretching your budget.
 It is a common error to underestimate the cost of installing hardwood flooring.
 That’s why we suggest getting an estimate from a reputable flooring company, to be better prepared.
 The Reno Superstore also provides financing assistance to help you plan the project accordingly.

 Spend some time researching local flooring companies and contractors.
 Ask for recommendations from family, friends, or realtors who have had similar work done.
 Google local flooring stores and read their reviews online to get a better understanding.
 Always choose a reputable flooring installation company to get the job done right.

 Always try to involve experts from the start of the project, as their suggestions will save you money.
 Don’t let price dictate every decision; make sure you look at the bigger picture.
 Communicate with your contractor about the material you are choosing and the kind of finished look you are aiming for.
 This will ensure that you are both on the same page.

 Tip 5: Prioritize Quality Over Price

 We are all guilty of loving a good deal, but it is always wise to select a superior quality material over a cheaper variant.
-Don’t be surprised to discover defects, colour variation, and other issues in cheaper wood.
+Don’t be surprised to discover defects, color variation, and other issues in cheaper wood.
 Unfortunately, these may only be visible during the installation process, which by then is too late.

-It is always best to check samples in person, as colour and grains may vary in pictures.
+It is always best to check samples in person, as color and grains may vary in pictures.
 This is something to remember when shopping online.
 The best solution is to check the various species offered in-store; that way you can be sure what you are buying.
 The Reno Superstore offers great prices but does not compromise on the quality of our products.
 Additionally, we provide free shipping.

 Tip 6: Consider Your Needs